 Where do microplastics go in the ocean?

 Only a fraction of the predicted plastic that enters the ocean is expected to be found in the open ocean subtropical gyres (or "garbage patches").
 Our research focuses on trying to understand and predict where the rest of the plastic goes.
 In particular, we want to describe the physical processes that control how much ends up on our beaches?
 At what rate does plastic settle onto the ocean floor, and how fast it degrades.
 The research outcomes of this work will enhance our understanding of how plastic enters and leaves the ocean in order to better manage and mitigate plastics risk.

-How do plankton behave and navigate in turbulence?
+How do small swimmers, such as plankton, behave and navigate in turbulence?

 Zooplankton, such as the larvae of benthic invertebrates, exist at intermediate scales relative to their turbulent environment.
 Therefore, they have adapted complex and variable swimming behaviors to navigate in these conditions.
 Using experimental and numerical experiments, we study how their unsteady behavior in unsteady flows affects their transport and dispersal.
 Our findings will inform bio-inspired-designs of navigational strategies in turbulent flows.